tna-hub/mining_ml_repos/README.md

 b) Extracted, through github API, the repos main language and the number of commits.the repositories with python as main language

-c)We filtered by removing duplicates and project that didn't have python as main language.
+c)We filtered by removing duplicates and project that didn't have python 3 as main language (we focused only on python 3 because python 3 ast is not compatible with python 2 ast).
 Duplicates are projects that have the same github link.
 These are usually different versions of the paper but still linked to the same github repository.

 d) The result is a csv file with headers id; unique id of the repository, link; github link of the repo and nb_commits: total commits in the repository.